Do you want to declutter your life?

 - Old papers and notes you no longer need

-- A workout routine you find absolutely boring
+- A workout routine that bores you to no end

 - A goal that is no longer relevant to your way of life